 Please know that we will only share your personal data with third parties when we are required by law or where it is necessary to administer the relationship or contract between us, or where we have another legitimate interest.

 We use Third parties to process your data.
+These may also be regarded as ‘Sub-processors’.

 “Third parties” means any third-party service providers (or other entities within our company).